LEVC TX

-The LEVC TX (previously known as the TX5) is a purpose-built hackney carriage manufactured by the British commercial vehicle maker London EV Company (LEVC), a subsidiary of the Chinese auto-maker Geely.
+The LEVC TX (previously known as the TX5) is a purpose-built hackney carriage manufactured by the British commercial vehicle maker London EV Company (LEVC), a subsidiary of the Chinese carmaker Geely.
 It is the latest in a succession of purpose-built hackney carriages produced by LEVC and various predecessor entities.
 The LEVC TX is a plug-in hybrid range-extender electric vehicle.

 The vehicle is designed to comply with Transport for London’s Taxi Private Hire regulations, which banned new diesel-powered taxis from January 2018, requiring zero-emissions capability.

 Background

 In the late 2000s, Geely was in talks over the possibility of converting London's black cabs into electric-powered vehicles.
-From 2014, Geely invested £480m in LEVC to develop a new taxi, with a new factory to be built in Coventry.
+From 2014, Geely invested £480m in LEVC to develop a new taxi, with a new factory to be built near Coventry.
 Geely hoped to manufacture 36,000 vehicles per annum.
 The vehicle entered production in 2017.

+In January 2020, LEVC announced plans to market the TX in Japan with Fleetway and Service Company as the Japanese distributor.
+Deliveries were reported to be made in Q2 2020.

+LEVC reported that taxis were sold in Azerbaijan for Baku Taxi Service in March 2020.

 Technical

 The LEVC TX is built on a unique platform, underpinned by a bonded aluminium chassis built in the UK, giving the LEVC TX a 32 percent parts localisation rate by value.
 China and Europe each account for 32 percent of the content, while United States content is 4 percent.

+The vehicle's styling is an evolution of the now iconic shape begun with the original Austin FX4 of 1958, and the later TX1/TXII/TX4 series, although the distinctive rear hinged "suicide doors" last seen on the FX4 have returned.

 The LEVC TX is powered by a full-electric hybrid drivetrain.

 It drives in full-electric mode all the time, but is recharged by an 81 hp Volvo-sourced 1.5-litre turbocharged three-cylinder petrol engine.

 The LEVC TX is fitted with a 33 kWh battery pack supplied by LG Chem, and powers a 110 kW Siemens-built electric motor for traction.